Wilfred/Minimal-scheme/README.md

 * Distinguish between incorrect type errors and incorrect arity errors, printing accordingly
 * Need a check_type() function
-* Change atoms to use a class hierarchy
 * Move the more complex maths operations (`exp`, `log` etc) to library.scm

 ### Future ideas